-It being a rather rainy and overcast day, and in no way ideal for paddleboarding, we left the comfort of Westcliffe, our rental property from Toad Hall Cottages and headed towards Totnes.
+It being a rather rainy and overcast day, and in no way ideal for paddleboarding, we left the comfort of Westcliffe, our rental property from Toad Hall Cottages and headed towards Totnes and the ruined splendour of Berry Pomeroy Castle.

 After a good roast dinner in the King William IV pub, we headed towards Berry Pomeroy to explore what was, once, one of the grandest houses in Elizabethan Devon.